 I also have an issue with the standard way of doing zip ends.
 I love to use zip end covers because it gives such a great-looking finish, but I don’t like the fact that you run the risk of getting a hole between the zip end and the side of the pouch.
 I’ve tweaked this method a little to provide a foolproof finish, by extending the zip end cover past the end of the zip and into the line of the seam.
 I haven’t seen another method that does it quite like this, but please forgive me if this is a really well known way and I just think I have invented it!

-Before you start you need to download and print the pdf pattern.
+Before you start you need to download the template for the pouch.
 After a considerable quantity of wasted paper testing this, I have found that using Google Chrome or the most up-to-date version of Adobe is the best way to open up the pattern once you have downloaded it.
 You need to make sure that your paper is oriented to landscape and ‘fit to page’ or ‘shrink to fit’ is disabled.
 There is a line marked on the pattern that should measure 6″ – if it doesn’t, then your printer is definitely shrinking to fit, and you need to try again!
 Once you have printed the pattern, cut it out and match the sections together, aligning the dotted lines and taping into place.
 You will have 2 pattern pieces – one for the interfacing/fleece, and one for the fabrics.

 You will need:

 Fabric for lining

 Iron-on medium weight interfacing

 Fusible fleece (low loft or high loft, depending on the weight of the outer fabric you are using – I would use low loft with thicker fabrics).

 Cut out two pieces of outer fabric and two pieces of lining fabric, using the larger pattern piece.
 Cut out 2 pieces of fusible fleece and 2 pieces of iron using the small pattern piece.
 Cut 2 pieces of fabric 4″ by 1″ – these will form the zip end covers.